 Compliance seminars for all employees and directors No. of seminars conducted: 5 times Transmission of information: 12 times

-The Compliance Hotline investigates issues reported and promptly implements corrective actions by paying due consideration to the privacy of whistleblowers.
-In 2017, the Compliance Hotline did not receive any report.
+- consulting with compliance officers due to the nature of the issues involved. - The Compliance Hotline investigates issues reported and promptly implements corrective actions by paying due consideration to the privacy of whistleblowers.

 Compliance Seminar